Yes we do buy records. But we’re REALLY picky. Please read this so before you call or come in.

 – Cassettes by local bands, especially older ones from the 70’s – 90’s

 – 8-Track tapes featuring major artists like Beatles, Pink Floyd, Kiss, etc. and punk rock and metal bands.
 Note–we rarely buy 8 tracks because what we usually see is not the above.

-Music posters with an Indiana theme, concert or music promotional posters and flyers, signed or limited edition prints are all of interest to us.
-We’re especially looking for Indiana concert posters, tickets/stubs and show flyers from the 80′s and earlier, from places like Market Square, Convention Center, Crazy Al’s, Indiana Theater, Circle Theater, The Vogue, The Patio, Middle Earth, The Hummingbird, Indiana Beach and the Rivoli Theater (and many others).
+Posters/Flyers: We’re especially looking for Indiana concert posters, tickets/stubs and show flyers from the 80′s and earlier, from places like Market Square, Convention Center, Crazy Al’s, Indiana Theater, Circle Theater, The Vogue, The Patio, Middle Earth, The Hummingbird, Indiana Beach and the Rivoli Theater (and many others).
 Concert and show posters can be from anywhere, not just Indiana.
 Rock, punk, metal, soul and jazz posters are of greatest interest.
 No non-music posters please.

 We are not actively buying stereo equipment or turntables at this time though we may take them as part of a music collection.

 Please note that we cannot estimate buy prices in any meaningful way without seeing your items and we cannot guarantee that we’ll buy anything, though we’re hopeful that everyone who comes will bring us something we can resell.
 Also please note that only Kathleen from Bookmamas can purchase books at our store, so you’ll need to work directly with her if you have books to sell.